hacker-hub8/DDos/README.md

 ( python DDos.py -s "put website ip" -t 135)

 # #########################
-how to get ip of website
+' how to get ip of website'
 open cmd
 type "nslookup -s"
 enter the website to get ip